TEAM 2 TRAFFIC: Monday Morning Commute

 Trending News

 5:30a: Traffic lights working incorrectly.
-Caution in Drusilla on Airline Hwy NB/SB at Cedarcrest Avenue
+Caution in Drusilla on Airline Hwy NB/SB at Cedarcrest Avenue; CLEARED

 More News